Wentworth College, Auckland

 Wentworth College is a private secondary college in Gulf Harbour, in the Auckland region of New Zealand.
 Wentworth Primary is a private primary school which shares the site.

 Primary

 The primary services years one to six with a low school roll of just students.

 College

 Wentworth College is the older, more commonly known secondary (years 7–13) part of the school with a roll of students.

+Computer Science College

+The Wentworth Computer Science College (years 9-13) operates as a satellite campus of Wentworth College and provides Cambridge International examinations in years 11-13 in a variety of subjects in addition to a STEM and in particular computer-science focused curriculum in years 9-10, and industry qualifications in applied sciences in higher years.
+It is located in a commercial building in Newmarket.

 Education examinations

 In 2008, Wentworth College decided to transition from the New Zealand examination standard, National Certificate of Educational Achievement (NCEA), to the University of Cambridge International Examinations (CIE).

 The first group of students completed their IGCSE level (year 11) in 2009; these students then progressed onto their AS level which they completed at the end of 2010.
 These students then went on to finish and complete the A-levels at the end of 2011.
 The Class of 2011 were the first transitioned, CIE students to graduate the College and were the first to receive Wentworth College Diplomas.

 the entire school has been on the Cambridge standard since 2011.